Skip to main content

 Source: CDC

 Chronic lower respiratory disease is one of the five leading causes of preventable death in rural America.
 One of these respiratory problems, chronic obstructive pulmonary disease (COPD), has an overall rural prevalence rate 50% greater than urban areas.
-Further review of 2014 census tract rates demonstrates high COPD prevalence in Appalachian states, such as Kentucky and West Virginia.
+Further review of 2014 census tract rates demonstrated high COPD prevalence in Appalachian states, such as Kentucky and West Virginia.

 Modern management strategies for chronic lung disease include pulmonary rehabilitation (PR).
 In urban settings, PR has evidence for improving quality of life, increasing exercise capacity, and decreasing shortness of breath.
 PR also provides patients with education.
 Additional evidence shows PR offers a cost savings through fewer and shorter hospital admissions.